Sub Aortic Stenosis (SAS)

 Sample Collection for Samoyeds to Aid in Finding a Genetic Marker for Sub-aortic Stenosis

-Members of the Samoyed Club of America has an opportunity to help move the health of our breed forward in a very significant way.
+We have an opportunity to help move the health of our breed forward in a very significant way.
 Most who have been involved in the breed for a few years have heard the stories of Samoyeds who, having not exhibited any signs of ill health, suddenly collapse and die.
 What has been found to be the cause in many of these sudden-death scenarios is a heart condition called Sub-Aortic Stenosis, or SAS.
 Cornell describes SAS as: